Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

-Where $t$ is the time of the pulse, $t_0$ is the leading edge time from the fit to the drift time spectrum for a particular tube ( defined in equation \ref{eq:tmin}; for example see figure \ref{fig:tdc_fit}), and ADC is the output pulse width of the ASD chip.
+where ADC is the output pulse width of the ASD chip.
 Typical values for ADC are on the order of 100 nanoseconds, and typical values for the time correction are $\approx6\pm2.5$ ns.
-The nonzero mean slew correction is irrelevant and will simply shift the fitted $t_0$ and $t_\text{max}$ for each tube. $t_{\text{max}}$ is the falling edge fit, defined in equation \ref{eq:tmax}.
-After the event selection, $t_0$ and $t_\text{max}$ values are fit from the drift time spectra for each tube.
-An example drift time spectrum is shown in figure \ref{fig:tdc_fit}.
-The rising edge on the drift time spectrum is fit using a Fermi-Dirac step function:
+The nonzero mean slew correction is irrelevant and will be accounted for in the $t_0$ calibration described below.

+The signals also contain an timing offset, $t_0$, due to electronics and other delays, which must also be subtracted from the drift time.
+The $t_0$ is defined as the half-way point in the leading edge of the drift time spectrum.
+The $t_0$ is determined by fitting the leading edge of the drift time spectrum with a Fermi-Dirac step function as defined in equation \ref{eq:tmin} and shown in figure \ref{fig:tdc_fit}:

-where $b$ is the background noise floor, $A$ is the amplitude, $T$ is the $t_0$ slope (rise time), and $t_0$ is the leading edge time that appears in equation \eqref{eq:time}.
-The falling edge $t_\text{max}$ is fit using the function
+where $b$ is the background noise floor, $A$ is the amplitude, $T$ is the $t_0$ slope (rise time).
+In addition, the maximum drift time, $t_\text{max}$, is determined by doing a Fermi-Dirac fit on the falling edge of the drift time spectrum.

-where $b$ and $t_0$ are fixed to the values returned by the rising edge fit, $T$ is the $t_\text{max}$ slope (fall time) and $t_\text{max}$ is the best fit maximum drift time.
-The total drift time is defined to be $t_\text{max}-t_0$, and these fits are performed for each drift tube.
-An example ADC spectrum is shown in figure \ref{fig:adc_fit}.
 The ADC distribution is fit using a skew normal distribution.
 Note that in order to cut noise, a threshold cut of 40 ns was imposed on ADC values.
+Example drift time and ADC spectra are shown in figure \ref{fig:adc_fit}.

-Auto-calibration and track fitting are both performed using the matrix inversion chi-square minimization method (see \cite{MatrixMethodCurveTrack} and appendix \ref{app:ChiSquareMin}).
+Auto-calibration~\cite{autocalibration} and track fitting are both performed using a linearized least-squares procedure.
 Auto-calibration is the process by which the parameterization describing the r(t) function is updated iteratively.
-The auto-calibration algorithm iterates over two steps: (i) fitting tracks for set of events using a fixed r(t) function and (ii) updating the r(t) function using the matrix inversion method.
+The auto-calibration algorithm iterates over two steps: (i) fitting tracks for set of events using a fixed r(t) function; (ii) updating the r(t) function using the least-squares method.
 The process continues until the parameterization of the r(t) function converges.
-Auto-calibration requires knowledge of the resolution as a function of drift radius, which is precisely the quantity we wish to measure.
-We initialize the resolution as a function of drift radius to the value observed using legacy MDTs \cite{MDTResolution}.
+Auto-calibration requires knowledge of the resolution as a function of drift radius, which is the quantity we ultimately wish to measure.
+For the r(t) auto-calibration we initialize the resolution function to that observed using ATLAS MDTs \cite{MDTResolution}.